 Dunsborough and the surrounding area is home to plenty of cafes that will welcome your dog to sit by your side.

-Dogs are also welcome to join you at Artezen, another cafe in the centre of Dunsborough.
+Dogs are welcome to join you at Artezen, located in the centre of Dunsborough.
 Open from Tuesday to Sunday, the cafes has plenty of dog-friendly outdoor seating out the front.

 If you’d like to brunch outside of town, head to Goanna Bush Cafe.
 This dog-friendly cafe is a rustic establishment surrounded by bush, serving up creative breakfast and lunch dishes.
 Bookings are recommended on weekends.

-Finally, dogs are welcome to join you when picking up an ice-cream from Simmos Ice Creamery, the highly-rated local ice-cream store in Quindalup.
+Dogs are also welcome to join you when picking up an ice-cream from Simmos Ice Creamery, the highly-rated local ice-cream store in Quindalup.
 Just as well, as it may be a hard decision – they offer over 60 flavours!